 Required Components for Application

 The Master's of Science in Education is a selective admissions program.
 No single admission component will exclude admissions, with the exception of the requirement of a Bachelors' degree from an accredited institution.
 Each candidate must submit an admission portfolio documenting their professional dispositions and potential.
-No incomplete admission portfolio will be considered for admission.
+No incomplete application portfolio will be considered for admission.
 The Admissions Rubrics are included in this packet.
 The following are required components of the admissions portfolio:

 Completed Application Form